 To the extent practicable, tree removal should occur outside peak bat activity timeframes when young or overwintering bats may be present, which generally occurs from March through April and August through October, to ensure protection of potentially occurring bats and their roosts on the project site.
 Additionally, daily restrictions on the timing of any construction activities should be limited to daylight hours to reduce disturbance to roosting (and foraging) bat species.
-Additionally, a visual bat survey should be conducted within 30 days of the removal of any trees.
+Additionally, a visual bat survey should be conducted within 30 days prior to the removal of any trees.
 The survey should include a determination on whether active bat roosts are present on or within 50 feet of the project site.
 If a non-breeding and non-wintering bat colony is found, the individuals shall be evicted under the direction of a qualified biologist to ensure their protection and avoid unnecessary harm.
-If a maternity colony or overwintering colony is found in the construction-free buffer around the location.
+If a maternity colony or overwintering colony is found in the control building or trees on the project site, then the qualified biologist shall establish a suitable construction-free buffer around the location.
 The construction-free buffer shall remain in place until the qualified biologist determines that the nursery is no longer active.

+MM BIO-2

-MM BIO-2 Compensate for Impacts to Sensitive Vegetation Communities.
-Direct temporary impacts to 0.14 acres of redwood forest alliance would be mitigated through on-site rehabilitation to conditions similar to those that existed prior to grading and/or ground-disturbing activities.
+Compensate for Impacts to Sensitive Vegetation Communities.
+Direct temporary impacts to 0.140.20 acres of redwood forest alliance would be mitigated through on-site rehabilitation to conditions similar to those that existed prior to grading and/or ground-disturbing activities.
 This would consist of re-contouring temporarily impacted areas to match pre-project grade and non-native species removal and monitoring over a 3-year period to inhibit non-native species encroachment.
 A one-time rehabilitation effort followed by monitoring and non-native weed removal for a minimum of 3 years shall compensate for temporary direct impacts to the redwood forest alliance vegetation community.